-Dutch contralto Helena Rasker’s career encompasses the operatic stage, the concert platform and the recital hall across a vast and expanding repertoire, from Bach to music being composed as you read this.
+Dutch contralto Helena Rasker’s career encompasses the operatic stage, the concert platform and the recital hall across a vast and expanding repertoire.
 She has enjoyed working with many notable conductors including: Sir Antonio Pappano; Sir George Benjamin; Marc Minkowski; Reinbert de Leeuw; Jaap van Zweden; Laurence Cummings; Marc Albrecht and Yannick Nézet-Seguin.

 Helena has shown a profound commitment to the music of our time and has given the World Premiere performances of many new creations.
 She has performed the works of, and collaborated with, composers including Sir George Benjamin; Stefan Wirth; Georg Freidrich Haas; Rob Zuidam; John Adams; Peter-Jan Wagemen; Michel van der Aa; Jan van Vlijmen and Pascal Dusapin.